AaronH88/dev-and-ai-tools/README.md

    - `.claude-sandbox/Containerfile`
    - `docker/claude-sandbox/Containerfile`
    - `Containerfile.claude-sandbox`
-3. Ensure your project has a `.env` file (the script walks up from current directory to find it)
+3. Ensure your project has a `.env` file with at least `PODMAN_PROJECT` set
 4. Run `mkdir -p ~/.claude-sandbox/auth && tools/run-claude-sandbox.sh` to authenticate

+The skills (project-bootstrap, agentic-scaffold) can be copied to any project's `.claude/skills/` directory.

+---

 ## Tips

-- **First run**: Use interactive mode to test the sandbox before running automated tasks
-- **Debugging**: Use `--shell` mode to debug container issues
-- **Task specs**: Be specific in acceptance criteria — vague criteria lead to Judge failures
+- **Spec quality matters**: Specific acceptance criteria in `docs/requirements.md` lead to better task breakdowns and fewer Judge failures
+- **Review before scaffolding**: Fix any issues in `docs/ARCHITECTURE.md` and `docs/TASKS.md` before running agentic-scaffold — changing them after requires re-scaffolding
-- **Personas are strict**: The Judge is designed to reject low-quality work by default
+- **Let it run**: The loop is designed to run unattended — resist the urge to intervene mid-task
-- **Feedback is specific**: Judge verdicts include file:line references for every Required Fix
+- **Judge feedback is specific**: Failed tasks get file:line references for every Required Fix
-- **View sessions**: Sessions are stored in the container's `~/.claude` directory (persisted via volume mount)
+- **Three strikes**: After 3 failed attempts, a task is marked `[BLOCKED]` and you need to manually investigate
+- **Git history tells the story**: Each task creates 2-4 commits (dev, test, sometimes retry iterations) — use `git log` to see what happened

+---

 ## License